 “How do I create invoices?”

-This function has been a game changer for me.
-Previously I was spending ages creating word documents and converting them into PDF’s or using PayPal to create and store (not always send) my invoices.
+This function was a game changer for me.
+Previously I was spending ages creating word documents and converting them into PDFs or using PayPal to create and store (not always send) my invoices.
 It meant invoices were all over the place whereas now, they are all stored on the app and easily downloadable if I need copies.

 “I never get paid on time”

 Dammit, now isn’t this the bane of our freelance lives?!
 When you create an invoice in Coconut banking, you choose the due date – i.e 14 days, 30 days, 60 days or custom.
 Thirty days is the standard by law, remember that.
 Below is some text you should include in every invoice you send which will be your back up if payment is late.

 You Should Include This Text On All Invoices:

 “Payment is expected within a maximum of 30 days.
 Late payments will be charged interest at the Bank of England base rate plus 8% in addition to reasonable debt recovery costs (£40) if deemed necessary.”